 The physical structure of memory foam cells means that this support remains consistent over time.
 It doesn’t experience wear and like a coiled spring.
 This is another reason why spinal support stays aligned for longer with memory foam.

 Mattresses that offer zoned support take spinal alignment one step further.
 Support zones are designed to provide different areas of the body with the right balance between firmness and cushioning.
 This prevents the buildup of pressure in sensitive areas like the neck, shoulders, or hips, which affects overall sleep quality.
-When zoned support is paired with memory foam, a pairing perfected in bed-in-a-box mattresses such as the Octave, the result is highly targeted and consistent support across the body.

 Has your partner ever woken you up by rolling over or getting out of bed?
 Depending on what stage of the sleep cycle you’re in, or if you are simply a light sleeper, even negligible movement can disturb your slumber on an innerspring mattress.
 Springs transfer motion.
-Traditional mattress manufacturers have made improvements to this problem in recent years by better isolating spring networks, but memory foam mattresses remain far superior at absorbing motion.
+Traditional mattress manufacturers have made improvements to this problem in recent years by better isolating spring networks, but memory foam mattresses are often superior at absorbing motion.

-Every mattress reviewed on this site lists its motion isolation rating relative to other models.
+Every mattress reviewed on this site lists its motion isolation score relative to other models.
 The higher the score, the better the motion isolation, the less motion transfer.
 (We commissioned these ratings through third-party engineers using professionally validated methodology.)

 Good motion isolation means movement on one side of the bed shouldn’t be felt on the other.
-For couples who go to bed or get up at different times, the switch to a memory foam mattress with an above-average motion isolation rating like the Octave can feel like a breath of fresh air after years on an innerspring bed set.
+For couples who go to bed or get up at different times, the switch to a memory foam mattress with an above-average motion isolation score like the Octave can feel like a breath of fresh air after years on an innerspring bed set.

+Over the last decade, companies like Octave have turned the mattress industry on its head.
 A high-end memory foam mattress from a branded store can cost over $5,000.
 That’s the cost of quality these days, you might think at first.
-But with beds-in-a-box, even king-size ones, rarely cost more than $1,500 online.
-And well-reviewed mid-range brands like Douglas sell queen-size mattresses for less than $800.
+But with beds-in-a-box, even king-size models rarely cost more than $1,500 online.

-This is where you need to check your own biases.
 Decades of marketing and personal experience have trained the average person to associate higher prices with better quality.
 Unfortunately, this quick rule of thumb no longer applies in the mattress industry; it can leave you paying premium prices for a mid-market product.
 Or just as bad – you may overlook plenty of top-of-the-line mattresses just because their price points are below what you would expect from a luxury item.

-After all these gains in efficiency, the online companies still make the same amount of money per mattress sold, but they can afford to sell their products for nearly a third of the cost of what traditional mattress retailers ask for.
-To make your dollar stretch as far for a traditional innerspring mattress, you would need to accept a lesser-tier product or rely on unpredictable promotion scheduling on outgoing models.
+After all these gains in efficiency, the online companies still make the same amount of money per mattress sold, but they can afford to sell their products for nearly a third of the cost of what traditional mattress retailers may ask for.
+Indeed, there are dozens of excellent memory foam mattresses available for purchase online.
+Most of them have generous return policies.

-In addition to reducing pain, providing a more even sleep surface, increasing motion isolation, and saving you money, there are still other benefits to memory foam mattresses.
-For example, they’ll look newer for longer.
-Innerspring mattresses that sag can be a real eyesore within a few years.
 Memory foam mattresses, on the other hand, retain their shape and look great for years.
 Also, memory foam mattresses have a reputation for needing to be rotated less often.
 While many innerspring mattress companies recommend rotating their products every two months, memory foam brands often list six months as the sensible benchmark.